AIR PURIFYING PLANTS: INDOOR PLANTS THAT CLEAN AIR AND REMOVE TOXINS

-Not only it is a calm looking plant but genuinely radiants peace by nature.
+Not only it is a calm-looking plant but it genuinely radiants peace by nature.

 The peace lily is one of the top indoor plants for cleaning the air.

-Peace Lily grows in warm temperature and no need for direct sunlight.
+Peace Lily grows in warm temperatures and does not need direct sunlight.
 They can live well in partial shade.

-In fact, if you see the leaves are turning yellow then it means it is receiving more sunlight than required.
-The brown leaves indicate the scorching from direct sunlight.
+If you see the leaves turning yellow then it means it is receiving more sunlight than required.
+The brown leaves indicate scorching from direct sunlight.

 Water only when the soil is dry.